L6Pin/Royal-Crowns/README.md

 <h1>Royal Crowns</h1>
 <h2>Project Overview</h2>
 <p>The project is a reimagination of the local sports club "Royal Crowns" <a href="http://kraljevskekrune.weebly.com/">website</a>.
-   The reason for there not being a tablet and desktop version is that I wanted to learn React Router, and after doing so,
+   The reason for there not being a tablet and desktop version is that I wanted to learn React Router and implement a search by name function in the "Find a member" page .After doing so,
     I deemed it not to be important to complete the rest of the website as this is just a learning project.
 </p>
 <br/>